 Recent and current court cases in Oregon also affect issues associated with designation of historic landmarks.
 Most of the case law at this time deals with owner consent and removal from local landmarks registers.
 A case regarding the locally-listed Carmen House in Lake Oswego is still before the courts and likely will affect how local governments include or remove landmarks from a local inventory or designation.
 That case is scheduled to be argued in front of the State Supreme Court in November 2015.
-The other relevant case is Kay Demlo vs. The City of Hillsboro, which is currently under appeal to the Oregon Land Use Board of Appeals (LUBA).
-In this case the lower court ruled that an owner could not remove their property from the local register after giving consent to have it listed.
+The other relevant case is Kay Demlow vs. The City of Hillsboro.
+In this case the Oregon Land Use Board of Appeals (LUBA) ruled that an owner could not remove their property from the local register after giving consent to have it listed.